tomasz-kowalczyk83/MarketPlaceLab/README.md

 #### Product
 Managed by vendor.
-*  Can be sold on any channel once

 Main features:
-* different product types that can be configured including extra fields
+* Different product types that can be configured including extra fields
+* Can be sold on any channel once it has been assigned to that channel

 #### Coupon
 * Managed by vendor